Vision-language model

 A vision–language model (VLM) is a type of artificial intelligence system that can jointly interpret and generate information from both images and text, extending the capabilities of large language models (LLMs), which are limited to text.
 It is an example of multimodal learning.

 Many widely used commercial applications now rely on this ability.
-OpenAI introduced vision capabilities to its GPT-4V variant of the GPT-4 model, enabling users to incorporate uploaded photographs or diagrams into their discussions with ChatGPT.
+OpenAI introduced computer vision capabilities to its GPT-4V variant of the GPT-4 model, enabling users to incorporate uploaded photographs or diagrams into their discussions with ChatGPT.
 It has since become an integral part of ChatGPT's standard offering.
 Similar capabilities were added to Google’s Gemini, Anthropic’s Claude 3 Opus, and Microsoft’s Copilot with Vision.
-Alongside these models, several open-source vision–language models — such as LLaVA, InstructBLIP, and MiniGPT-4 — have been released by the research community, offering smaller-scale alternatives for experimentation and academic study.
+Alongside these models, several open-source vision–language models—such as LLaVA, InstructBLIP, and MiniGPT-4—have been released by the research community, offering smaller-scale alternatives for experimentation and academic study.

 History

 Vision language models evolved from image captioning systems.
 Such systems were designed to take images alone (without accompanying instructions), and produce descriptions.

-Most image captioning systems used an encoder-decoder architecture, where an encoder summarized images to into feature vectors, which were fed to a decoder to generate the associated description.
+Most image captioning systems used an encoder-decoder architecture, where an encoder summarized images into feature vectors, which were fed to a decoder to generate the associated description.
 Early methods (early 2010s), combined handcrafted visual features to encode images, and n-gram or rule-based text templates to generate descriptions.

 With the rise of deep learning, neural networks became dominant in image captioning.
 In 2015, methods emerged that used variations of convolutional neural networks (CNN) to encode images, and recurrent neural networks (RNN) to generate the captions.
 By 2018, transformer networks replaced RNNs in the role of language decoders.
-Importantly, training of network parameters was based on datasets of image-text pairs, like MS COCO.
+Importantly, training of network parameters was based on datasets of image-text pairs, like MS COCO (Common Objects in Context).
 The scope of applications was also broadened, to include visual question answering (VQA), phrase grounding and others.

 In 2021, OpenAI's release of CLIP (Contrastive Language–Image Pretraining) was a major step towards the later evolution of VLMs.
 Rather than focus on a specific task like image captioning, CLIP is a general-purpose foundation model which can be extended to a broad range of downstream tasks.
 Importantly, CLIP's components were trained on a vast dataset of 400 million image-text pairs, producing powerful models.
 CLIP's general-purpose structure also places this powerful capability at the disposal of systems with far smaller computational budgets.